nick-fournier/MMLOS/docs/Proposed Bicycle Intersection LOS calculation.md

 -- These maneuvers are typically performed at larger intersections with high volume and/or multiple traffic lanes that makes permissive left turns difficult or impossible to perform safely.
 Infrastructure such as "left-turn queue boxes" and "protected intersections" encourage this maneuver.
 -- Delay calculation for this maneuver is analogous to two-staged (diagonal) pedestrian crossing.

-While a small percentage of "strong and fearless" (Dill and McNeil, 2013) bicyclists may feel comfortable performing a single-phased permissive left turn at large intersection, this may not represent the majority of "concerned" bicyclists.
-At large or busy intersections, bicyclists may perform a left turn in two stages like a pedestrian.
+While a small percentage of "strong and fearless" (Dill and McNeil, 2013) bicyclists may feel comfortable performing a single-phased permissive left turns at any intersection, regardless of size, this may not represent the majority of "concerned" bicyclists.
+At large or busy intersections, more cautious bicyclists may perform a left turn in two stages like a pedestrian.
 Some bicyclists may even transition entirely into a pedestrian to use the crosswalk in very uncomfortable crossings, but this transition will incur significant additional delay and inconvenience for the bicyclist, as well as interfere with pedestrian movement.

-When bicycles make a two-staged left, bicycle delay should be estimated separately for each stage of the crossing by using the procedures described in Step 2.C.
+When bicycles make a two-staged left, bicycle delay should be estimated separately for each stage of the crossing by using the procedures described in Step 2.B.
 To determine bicycle LOS, the bicycle delay for each stage should be summed in addition to the signal delay to establish the average bicycle delay associated with the entire crossing.
 This service measure is used to determine bicycle LOS for a signalized intersection with two‐stage crossings.

-### A: Identify Left Turn Maneuvers

-### B: Determine Single-Phase Left-Turn Delay
+### A: Determine Single-Phase Left-Turn Delay

 #### i.
 Determine Critical Headway